 Private Tour: Get in touch with local tour guides for pre-packaged options that include transportation and planned itineraries.
 Most of these places have parking spaces for cars or buses.
 From the parking spots, you can continue the route by foot.
 If have physical limitations, some areas may offer a horse or mule to ride along with a local guide for an additional cost.

-Driving: If you have experience driving in the Dominican Republic or other countries with similar driving habits, feel free to rent a vehicle.
-Otherwise, we advise you to rent a taxi service or hire a driver in many parts of the Dominican Republic especially the Santiago and Santo Domingo areas.
+Driving: If you have experience driving in the Dominican Republic or other countries with similar driving habits, feel free to rent a car.
+Road trips are one of the best ways to see the Dominican Republic (outside of the major cities).
+Otherwise, we advise you to rent a taxi service or hire a driver in many parts of the Dominican Republic, especially the Santiago and Santo Domingo areas.